 The presence of many kinds of bacteria in the colon and in different parts of the intestine is normal.
 These bacteria are helpful for digestion.

-However, when the bacterial balance is offset, the bacteria can lead to infections that can cause symptoms apart from diarrhea.
-These symptoms may consist of mucus being in stools, or in some cases, blood streaks, which require immediate medical attention.
+However, when the bacterial balance gets out of control, it can lead to the appearance of infections, causing not just diarrhea, but also symptoms such as mucus in the stool, or in some cases, blood streaks, which require immediate medical attention.

 The colon has small pouches, known as diverticula.
-When these small pouches swell, it’s a condition called diverticulitis.
-This medical condition will eventually produce mucus in stools and other symptoms, which in many cases are abdominal pain and bloody stools.
+When these small pouches swell, they cause a a condition called diverticulitis.
+This medical condition will eventually produce mucus in stool and other symptoms, which in many cases include abdominal pain and blood in the fecal matter.

-If there are polyps present in any area of the colon, the irritation that they can cause might also harm the mucus membranes as well, causing them to secrete mucus in stools.
-It can indicate there might be a problematic colon cyst.
+If there are polyps present in any area of the colon, the irritation that they can cause might also harm the mucus membranes as well, leading to the appearance of mucus in the stool.
+In turn, this can also indicate there might be a problematic colon cyst.

 Read the following article: 12 Symptoms of a Damaged Gut Flora